Your cookie preferences

 Woman loading washing machine

 4. Wait until you have a full load before washing.
-Naturally, if you're running out of socks you might have to put a load on (in which case you can use the quick wash mode as recommended), but otherwise it's best to wait for a full basket to avoid wasting water.
+Naturally, if you're running out of socks you might have to put a load on (in which case, remember to use the ‘quick wash’ mode).
+But otherwise it's best to wait for a full laundry basket to avoid wasting water and electricity.
+Similarly, bath sheets are typically heavyweight cotton and excessively large, so you could consider standard lightweight bath towels to save on energy.

-7. Include occasional hot washes if you mainly do low temperature ones.
+6. Include occasional hot washes if you mainly do low temperature ones.
 This will get rid of bacteria and prevent the build-up of odours in your machine.

 Washing your clothes is only half the story - what about drying them?
 Read on to find out how to save energy when drying your clothes.